jorgesisco/summer-festival-crawler/README.md

 ```

 This command is executing `docker-compose build` and `docker-compose up`, then after finishing building
-it will run the main.py file and proceed with the database creation (first run), crawling the data, and
+it will run the main.py file and proceed with the database creation (first run), crawling the data, and inserting
-running the plotter method.
+the data in the tables.

 If you want to stop and remove all containers, networks, and volumes created by `make build` command type:

 ```commandline
 make down
 ```

+**Note:** The plot was set to ron separately, after data is added in order ot get the plotter, comment lines 10, 11, 16
+and 22 in the main.py file and run it to get the result.

 **Note:** Check the method's parameter `active` to be set to ```True``` in order to run adding the crawled data in the database.